Darshanmn27/DSA_CODING/CheckIsomorphicString/readme.md

-### Isomorphic Strings Checker
+# Isomorphic Strings Checker

-Overview
+## Overview
-This repository provides two approaches to check whether two strings are isomorphic:
+This repository provides two approaches to check whether two strings are **isomorphic**:
----
-### Brute-Force Approach (Uses nested loops)
+- **Brute-Force Approach** (Uses nested loops)

-### Optimized Approach (Uses two hash maps for character mapping)
+- **Optimized Approach** (Uses two hash maps for character mapping)

-Problem Statement
+## Problem Statement
----
-### Two strings are isomorphic if the characters in one string can be replaced to get the other string while preserving the order of characters.
+Two strings are **isomorphic** if the characters in one string can be replaced to get the other string while preserving the order of characters.
 No two characters may map to the same character, but a character may map to itself.

 ---
 For example: